vbearn/YourCarBud/README.md

 ```

 3.2.2.
-Now wire up all the DI configurations in `OrderStepModuleConfiguration` and now the new step is ready for usage!
+Now wire up all the DI configurations in `OrderStepModuleConfiguration`.

 3.2.3.
+The new step is ready for usage!
 Note that a new Controller Endpoint is **automatically** created for updating the status of this OrderStep, without the need to specify anything manually.
 It can be accessed via executing a PUT against `/api/orders/{orderId}/steps/customerApproval/status` URI.

 ### 3.3.
 Allowed states for the Workflow